 When she was alone, her giggles turned watery.
 She was used to coming home to Remus.
-Tonight she'd return to a silent, empty flat.
-Well, not quite empty, she thought.
-There's stacks of Daily Prophets I never did get round to giving the Wizard Scouts to recycle, a mound of pillows on the floor that we chucked off the sofa last night when we were getting, erm, comfortable, and dishes in the sink that we were going to clear away, but got distracted, because we were naked.
-The whole place is a cluttered mess, really, and could use a good cleaning.
+That night, she'd return to a silent, empty flat.
+Well, not quite empty.
+There were stacks of Daily Prophets she'd never given the Wizard Scouts to recycle, a mound of pillows on the floor that they'd chucked off the sofa last night when they were getting, erm, comfortable, and dishes in the sink that they were going to clear away, but got distracted because they were naked.
+The whole place was a cluttered mess, really, and could use a good cleaning.

 The thought was depressing as hell.
 "I don't need to clean," Tonks said to herself, marching into the bedroom.
 "I need chocolate!"

 Ten minutes later, she pushed open the door to Chocolat.
 A dark-haired teenager was manning the counter, speaking French with a customer who seemed to be debating over which pastry to choose.
 Tonks's Frenglish wasn't up to rapid-fire translation, so she let the words become background music while she perused the contents of the shop.

 Jan Rocher was a genius to include a small patisserie within her chocolate shop.
 Along with the aroma of coffee, the smell of croissants and éclairs wafted through the neighbourhood, persuading many—Tonks included—into regularly forgoing a "healthy" breakfast in lieu of a decadent treat.

 "Tonks!
 It's so good to see you!" the girl cried when the customer had left with both a pear and peach Danish.
 Her chocolate-brown eyes sparkled.